birdsbeetsbattlestargalactica/birdsbeatsbattlestargalactica.github.io/_pages/RESNET34.md

 cover: https://birdsbeetsbattlestargalactica.github.io/assets/birds_better.gif
 ---

-After many trials with resnet18, we noticed the loss plateaued at around 0.5 even with increased number of epochs, so we went ahead and experimented with resnet34.
+After many trials with resnet18 and minimal image augmentation, we noticed the loss plateaued at around 0.5 even with increased number of epochs, so we went ahead and experimented with resnet34.
 We saw better results from the training with more layers and more epochs in the training model.
-Additionally, more image augmentation seemed to be correlated to higher loss based on our model with resnet18, which lead us to limit the numbers of augmentation used and also tune down the probability of their occurrence.
+Additionally, based on our learning from resnet18 that more image augmentation seemed to be correlated to higher loss, we limited the numbers of augmentation used and also tuned down the probability of their occurrence.

 For the following, momentum = 0.9, decay = 0.0005